 Pulse nightclub trial for Noor Salman: What to know about the Orlando shooter's widow

 At one point, it was the deadliest mass shooting in modern U.S. history.
-Now, two years after 49 people were massacred inside a crowded nightclub in Orlando, the wife of the gunman responsible is on trial -- and families of the victims are looking for justice.
+Two years after 49 people were massacred inside a crowded nightclub in Orlando, the wife of the gunman responsible was put on trial -- with families of the victims looking for justice.

 Omar Mateen opened fire with a Sig Saur semi-automatic rifle on June 12, 2016, killing dozens of people before he was fatally shot hours later by police.
-The trial of his widow, Noor Salman, will be the only criminal prosecution for the incident.
+The trial of his widow, Noor Salman, was the only criminal prosecution for the incident.

-Testimony began on March 14 and jurors are now deliberating the case against Salman, who faces up to life in prison if convicted.
-Here's what you need to know.
+Testimony began on March 14.
+After deliberating for three days, the jury announced on March 30 that Salman was found not guilty of obstruction and providing material support to a terrorist organization.

-Salman has pleaded not guilty to charges of aiding and abetting Mateen's allegiance to the Islamic State.
-She's also being charged with obstruction of justice, as FBI agents say she lied to them during questioning hours after the attack.
+Salman pleaded not guilty to charges of aiding and abetting Mateen's allegiance to the Islamic State.
+She was also charged with obstruction of justice, as FBI agents say she lied to them during questioning hours after the attack.

 "No one ever told her about guns," Mandolfo said.